If you’re reading this, chances are you’re part of a wedding and are researching how to write a maid of honour speech!

 A good wedding speech doesn’t need choreography or to double as a stand-up comedy routine.

-In its basic form, the wedding speech really only requires three elements to be successful:
+In its basic form, the wedding speech only requires three parts to be successful:

-Not everyone in attendance may know who you are and so a quick introduction is a nice way to start a special speech.
+- Not everyone in attendance may know who you are, and so a quick introduction is an excellent way to start a speech.

-It’s also a great idea because it shows your friend/family member that you remember the special times together and this can make her/him/them feel special and loved.
+- It’s also a great idea because it shows your friend/family member that you remember the special times together, which can make them feel special and loved.

 That’s it!
-For a simple wedding speech format, these three elements are a great formula for writing a wedding speech.
+For a simple wedding speech format, these three elements are an excellent formula for writing a wedding speech.

 Should you be looking for more to add to your speech you can also consider:

 - Acknowledgements–thank anyone who added individual contributions to the wedding day/events:

 - A tradition (that isn’t as common anymore) is acknowledging the parents for their contributions to the wedding.